Tambourine Bay: Aboriginal heritage

 Tambourine Bay is an area of the North Sydney foreshore once populated by the Cammeraygal people of the Eora Nation.
 The Cammeraygal peoples’ semi-nomadic hunter gatherer lifestyle depended on Sydney's North Shore tidal mangrove forests and abundance of wildlife to live.
 In these coastal environments, fishing was a common practice along the harbour foreshore.
 The Lane Cove River named 'Turranburra' by the local Indigenous population accommodated a variety of fish, crustacean and shellfish species.
 Instruments such as multi-progoned fishing spears named 'fizz-gigs' by British colonists and hook lines were used proficiently by men and women on canoes or from rock platforms.
 Although only smaller marine animals were caught through these methods, larger marine mammals such as dolphins and whales would occasionally beach themselves in the harbour during their northerly migrations in winter.
 Bones of a Dugong (Dugong dudgeon) in Sydney's Sheas Creek, near Alexandra Canal in 1896 showed evidence of butchering from Aboriginal axes.
 Separate evacuations around Sydney have discovered other animals including the Green Turtle (Chelonia mynas) and Australian Fur Seal (Artocephalus pusillus).

 The Cammerygal peoples' locality to Sydney Harbour provided dense coastal bushland to live and shelter.
 Sandstone stratums along the foreshore and rivers were used as rock dwellings.
 Reminiscent of concentrated human activity in these areas can be determined by the high volume of rock prints, axe grindings and stone carvings surrounding the shelters.
 Similar to many other Aboriginal tribes, rock art for the Cammeraygal people was an expression of their spiritual connection to the land.
 Notably, rock carvings depicting fish and people in many sites in the Lane Cove area indicates indigenous peoples' spiritual relationship to environment they lived in.
 In total the Aboriginal Heritage Office estimates there are approximately 4,500 Aboriginal Archaeological sites in the Sydney basin.

 Many rock shelters were later destroyed by European settlers who extracted phosphates from the rock to be used in manure as agriculture rapidly spread west of Port Jackson.
-Diseases foreign to the Aboringal population such as smallpox also devastated the inhabitants along Sydney Harbour.
+Diseases foreign to the Aboriginal population such as smallpox also devastated the inhabitants along Sydney Harbour.
 In the 2016 Census, 0.3% of residents in Lane Cove identified as Aboriginal and/or Torres Strait Islander.
 However these residents have not been confirmed to be of Cammeraygal descent.